stagas/papers/README.md

 20. [Spatial Cognition in Domestic Cats](spatial_cognition-domestic_cats.md) - Research on how cats perceive and navigate space
 21. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
 22. [Useful Psychosis](useful_psychosis.md) - An alternative view of psychotic experiences and how they can be leveraged for personal growth and evolution
+23. [The Fear of Becoming Insane Is Preventing You From Healing](fear_insanity_healing.md) - Analysis of how emotional expression and radical honesty facilitate psychological healing by exposing and integrating subconscious material

 ## Supporting Files